AdobeDocs/journeys.en/help/using/expression/operators.md

 ```<expression1> > <expression2>```

+Datetime can be compared with Datetime.

-Datetime can be compared with Datetime and Datetimeonly.
+Datetimeonly can be compared with Datetimeonly.

 Both integer or decimal can be compared with both integer or decimal.